-We aspire to revolutionize China's real estate market with data.
+We aspire to revolutionize and empower China's commercial property market with big data and innovative technologies.
 To achieve this goal, we plan to pursue the following growth strategies:

 - expand our commercial property services;

-- expand our database;
+- upgrade our database-related services;

 - broaden our client base;

-- invest in technology; and
+- · invest in technology; and

 - selectively pursue acquisitions and investments.